Bartlebys/Bartleby/Documents/BSFS.md

 - document.nodes
 - document.blocks
+- document.boxes

 ## Metadata

-- `document.metadata.localBox` Reflects the local state.
+- `metadata.localBoxes, metadata.localNodes, metadata.localBlocks` reflects the local state.
 - `document.metadata.nodesInProgress` A collection nodes with blocks download in progress, or not still assembled (waiting for delegate) ** TO BE VERIFIED ***